londonertech/create-open-proxy/README.md

 # instapy
-This Repo is used for instapy.
+This Repo is used for Vultr.